-These student classifications have not been previously reported and we do not have data to present at this time.

 Stakeholder Engagement

 Throughout 2016, Vermont engaged stakeholders in the development of the Vermont State Plan, with opportunities for public input occurring monthly—often multiple times each month—through November of 2016.

 Public Involvement in the minimum N conversation began with the Field Input Team (FIT), a standing and diverse team of roughly 20 public stakeholders who met every six weeks throughout 2016 to discuss the plan’s development and the role of the public in that work.
 FIT